telent/muddle/README.md

 Faster than rsync!
 Simpler than an IMAP server!

+As Dr. Andrew Tridgell himself said:

 > There are always more efficient algorithms than rsync.
 If you have
 > structured data, and you know precisely the sorts of updates, the
 > constraints on the types of updates that can happen to the data,
 > then you can always craft a better algorithm than rsync.

-  -- Dr. Andrew Tridgell speaking on the Rsync Algorithm at OLS, 21 July, 2000
+  -- speaking on the Rsync Algorithm at OLS, 21 July, 2000
      http://olstrans.sourceforge.net/release/OLS2000-rsync/OLS2000-rsync.html

-In the case of maildir, the above applies in spades
+In the case of maildir, the above applies in spades:

 - files once created are never changed